Congress likens Modi-Shah duo to Duryodhana and Shakuni, asks Rajnikanth to 'read Mahabharat again'

 However, "we don't know who is Krishna and who is Arjuna," added the actor, who had said he would launch his political party and contest the 2021 assembly elections in Tamil Nadu.

-The Krishna-Arjuna combination is credited with playing a key role in the Pandavas winning the Mahabharata battle against the Kauravas.
+The Krishna-Arjuna combination is credited with playing a key role in the Pandavas winning the Mahabharat battle against the Kauravas.

 In a bold move, the Centre has last week revoked Jammu and Kashmir's special status and announced it would be split it into two union territories -- Ladakh, and Jammu & Kashmir, with the bills in this regard being passed by the Parliament.
 The move has been criticised by the Congress and a few Opposition parties, but the government received the support of a few others like Mayawati's BSP and Naveen Patnaik's BJD in Parliament over it.